sadityaraj/DevOps-Task/README.md

 **Network Flow Explanation**
 The network diagram complements the architecture by detailing how the different components communicate over the network.
 Here's a breakdown of the network
 aspects:

- Network Policies:

-  The diagram may include indications of network policies (like using Calico) that enforce rules governing the traffic flow between the pods.
-  For example, it can restrict access to the database pod, allowing only the backend pod to communicate with it, enhancing security.
  Traffic Flow:
          Frontend to Backend:
             The network diagram illustrates the flow of HTTP requests from the frontend to the backend.
             This communication is often secured using HTTPS to protect data in transit.
          Backend to Database:
             The flow from the backend to the database indicates how the backend makes SQL or NoSQL queries to interact with the data layer.
             The backend pod usually communicates with the database using the internal IP address assigned by Kubernetes, ensuring that external traffic does not reach the database directly.
          Load Balancing:
             Depending on the setup, there may be indications of load balancers managing traffic to the frontend and backend pods.
             Load balancers distribute incoming requests among multiple pod instances to improve availability and performance.